nobias-fht/pasteur_n2v/docs/n2v/answers.md

     N2V is a very peculiar deep-learning algorithm.
 It is a so-called self-supervised method.
 What is used as "ground-truth" in N2V?

-    => The "ground-truth" is the actual pixel value of the noisy pixel that are masked during training.
+    => The "ground-truth" is the actual pixel value of the noisy pixels that are masked during training.

 ??? question "N2V loss"